upmind-automation/provision-provider-shared-hosting/README.md

 ### getInfo()

-Get's information about a hosting account such as the main domain name, whether or not it is suspended, the hostname of it's server, nameservers etc.
+Gets information about a hosting account such as the main domain name, whether or not it is suspended, the hostname of it's server, nameservers etc.

 ### getLoginUrl()